Below you will find answers to some Frequently Asked Questions and some other Information you may find interesting.

 If you have a question that isn't covered here, please don't hesitate to give us a call or email us with your enquiry.

 Charles wrote in: “Do I need an appointment to come and see you guys?”

-Nurse Nicole replied: “Hi Charles, not if you want to come in the mornings, 9am—12 noon, or at the weekend.
-You do if you want to come to evening consults, 4-7pm weekdays, or if you need a home visit.
+Nurse Nicole replied: “Hi Charles, you do need an appointment if you want to come in for a consult we are open 9am-12pm and 4-7pm weekdays, 9am-1pm Saturdays and 9am-12pm Sundays or if you need a home visit.
 In an emergency you can come in any time we’re open.”

 Dennis called and asked: “How many vaccinations do I need and at what age?”

 Nurse Amanda answered: “Ideally, Dennis, you should get 3 vaccinations as a kitten.
 It’s best to have the 1st at 6-8wks old, the 2nd at 10-12wks old and the last at 14-16wks old.
 Then it’s yearly and we send you a reminder in the mail when it’s due.
 If you’re going to be outdoors at all, we also recommend vaccination against AIDs as well as the standard Flu, Enteritis and Chlamydia.”